 - Weekly online office chat hours during which the students can talk to the seminar lecturer about the assignments, the reading materials or any other issues regarding the course

-You have to write one assignment together with a fellow student for the seminars
+You have to write assignments for the seminars

 You have to do one group presentation